PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): : Extracting through Linguistic Analysis

-Figure~\ref{fig:full-poligraph} shows an example of a \poligraph{} generated from a simple policy~\cite{puzzle100doors-policy} for demonstration purposes.
-Due to a lack of space, we show a subset of data types.
-The complete version can be found in Figure~\ref{fig:full-poligraph-example} in~\citeappendix{appendix:poligraph-example}.
-A typical \poligraph{} from the policies that we have analyzed (see Section~\ref{sec:applications}) can contain up to hundreds of nodes and edges.
+\Cref{fig:full-poligraph} shows an example of a \poligraph{} generated from a simple policy~\cite{puzzle100doors-policy} for demonstration purposes.
+A typical \poligraph{} from the policies that we have analyzed (see \Cref{sec:applications}) can contain up to hundreds of nodes and edges.
 It is common to see vague phrases like ``statistical user data'' that are not further clarified, and misleading definitions like claiming anonymized information to include data types that are likely personal and identifiable.
-However, it is important that \poligraph{} does capture data collection, along with its \purpose{}s, and subsumptions for further analysis.
+However, it is important that \poligraph{} does capture data collection, along with its purposes, and subsumptions for further analysis.